-The cluster manager is appointed by the lead kura tumuaki/school principal.
-The cluster manager must be a New Zealand registered kaiako/teacher.
+The cluster manager is appointed by the lead school principal, kura tumuaki.
+The cluster manager must be a New Zealand registered teacher, kaiako with a current practising certificate.
 The position is a full-time role.

 The cluster manager and the principal work together as a strategic leadership and management team for the RTLB service.

 Service planning and review